 Last Updated on

-A great vegetarian tacos meal for a weeknight or Taco Tuesday!
+A great veggie tacos meal for a weeknight or Taco Tuesday!

 With two hungry little boys in our house, every night could be taco night if we agreed to our boys’ demands!
 With tacos being a very popular menu choice, we like to find lots of ways to make different variations to ensure that we don’t fall into any ruts!